*Disclosure: This post contains affiliate links, and I may earn from purchases made after clicking those links. Disclosure Policy.

 How Long Does Immigration Take at the Airport in Cartagena, Colombia?

-The truth is as much as I’d like to tell you how long to expect passing through immigration at the Cartagena airport will take, it can be a total crap shoot and varies widely depending on how many people are arriving around the same time and how many immigration agents are working.
+So, the truth is, it can be a total crap shoot and varies widely depending on how many people are arriving around the same time and how many immigration agents are working.

-I guess the only practical, actionable advice I can give here would be to prepare for the worst and plan for it to take over an hour, or over 2 hours during peak seassons, and be pleasantly surprised if it doesn’t.
+I guess the only practical, actionable advice I can give here would be to prepare for the worst, and be pleasantly surprised if it’s quicker.

 Transportation from the Airport to Cartagena